GargouillePao/needer/readme.md

 module.exports = connection;
 ```

-now I don't write the doc so....
+there is no docs yet so....

 but you can know more about needer in the [sample](https://github.com/GargouillePao/needer/tree/master/sample)